 The personal information you enter when registering on our Site or that we collect when you use our Site is confidential and except in the circumstances mentioned below, we will not disclose it to any third party.

-We may disclose the information described at clause 2 to a third party in the following circumstances:
+We may disclose the information described to a third party in the following circumstances:

 - If required or permitted to do so by law;

 - If required to do so by any court, the Financial Conduct Authority or any other applicable regulatory, compliance, governmental or law enforcement agency;